MKNSTEJA/MKNSTEJA/README.md

 Hey!
 I'm **Teja**, currently pursuing a bachelor's in Mechatronics at **RPTU Kaiserslautern** and coding course at **42 Heilbronn**.
 Combining mechatronics and programming feels like possessing a superpower! ⚡🤖

-I strive for the simplest and most straightforward approach in my code (definitely not talking about my life here).
+I strive for the simplest and most straightforward approach in my code (most of the times atleast) to improve readability and understanding.
 Despite technically doing two degrees at once, I consider my progress in the 42 core curriculum impressive because of my ability to learn anything very quickly. 🚀

 My main expertise lies in C programming, Shell scripting, Bash, Git, and Python.
 Soon I will be expanding my expertise in C++, C#, Networking, Graphics and Game development, Web development and Maching Learning with the help of Core curriculum and Mastery course at **42 Heilbronn**.